Aiven-Open/karapace/README.rst

 serialize and deserialize messages.
 The schemas also maintain their own version histories and can be checked for compatibility between their different respective versions.

-Karapace rest provides a RESTful interface to your Kafka cluster, allowing you to perform tasks such as producing and consuming messages and perform administrative cluster work, all the while using the language of the WEB.
+Karapace rest provides a RESTful interface to your Apache Kafka cluster, allowing you to perform tasks such as producing and consuming messages and perform administrative cluster work, all the while using the language of the WEB.